Classes of topological qubits from low-dimensional quantum spin systems

-with two types of matrices $A_i$ of size $(n+1)\times (m+1)$ and $B_i$ of size $(m+1)\times (n+1)$.
+with two types of matrices $A_i$ of size $(n+1)\times (m+1)$ and $B_i$ of size $(m+1)\times (n+1)$~\cite{TS95,NT02}.
 We will also study a convenient fermion representation later on.
-In our setting the MPS is also known as valence-bond states, which provide a concise description for the generic features of the Heisenberg interactions
+In our setting the MPS is also known as valence-bond states due to the global continuous symmetry, which provide a concise description for the generic features of the Heisenberg interactions

 For instance, for spin-1 the ground states of Heisenberg model and AKLT model are in the same phase, the well-known Haldane phase~\cite{Hal83,Hal83b,AKLT88}.
 States $|\Xi_{mn}\rangle$ can be used to study phase transitions.
-A common way to induce energy differences among $|\Xi_{mn}\rangle$ is the spin-Peierls effects~\cite{HTU93}, which may due to spin-phonon interactions and usually introduces the staggered terms
+A common way to induce energy differences among $|\Xi_{mn}\rangle$ is the spin-Peierls effects, as the spin-1/2 case.
 We find there are generic features for the energy of states $|\Xi_{mn}\rangle$ as a function of staggering $\delta$.
 In Fig.~\ref{fig:spin-Peierls} we plot the expectation value of the sum of two neighboring interaction terms on VBS states for spins up to 3.
 We can see that the slope is proportional to $|m-n|$, and there is no slope when $m=n$ as the staggering effects cancel out.
 At $\delta=0$ for integer spin $S$, the uniform VBS $|\Xi_{SS}\rangle$ always has lower value of energy than other states.

 To take a certain states $|\Xi_{mn}\rangle$ as exact ground states, parent Hamiltonian can be constructed from projectors~\cite{AKLT88}.
 With the projector $P_{s'}(i,i+1,i+2)$ to spin $s'$ sectors on three neighboring sites, the following Hamiltonian